 ICEUR reaches next level in its Karabakh/Artsakh project

-we organized a meeting that convened delegations from both sides of the Karabakh conflict as well as participants from various Austrian institutions for a confidential and personal exchange of views and positions.
+On the 4th of October, 2021 we organized a meeting that convened delegations from both sides of the Karabakh conflict as well as participants from various Austrian institutions for a confidential and personal exchange of views and positions.
 In a business-like and pragmatic mode, steps leading toward possible de-escalation, legal issues and priorities for problem solving were discussed.
 An entire section was devoted to the role of the international community and specifically, the EU and OSCE.

 ICEUR reaches next level in its Karabakh/Artsakh project

-the meeting on 4 October, 2021 convened delegations from both sides as well as participants from various Austrian institutions for a confidential and personal exchange of views and positions.
+Pursuant to the kick-off event in Vienna in May, 2021, the meeting on 4 October, 2021 convened delegations from both sides as well as participants from various Austrian institutions for a confidential and personal exchange of views and positions.
 In a business-like and pragmatic mode, steps leading toward possible de-escalation, legal issues and priorities for problem solving were discussed.
 An entire section was devoted to the role of the international community and specifically, the EU and OSCE.
+Participants unanimously came out for a continuation of this interesting civic initiative.

 Masterclass with Gleb Pavlovsky